Individual Counseling FAQ

 What is your approach to individual counseling?

-I approach counseling as a collaborative process designed to help individuals address their concerns, come to a greater understanding of themselves, and learn effective personal and interpersonal coping strategies.
-At the center of this process is a confidential relationship between an individual and a trained therapist who has the desire and willingness to help them accomplish their individual goals.
-Confidentiality helps create a safe atmosphere for exploring one's emotions, thoughts, and behaviors.
+I approach counseling as a collaborative process designed to help individuals address their concerns, deepen understanding of themselves, and restore greater flexibility in how they relate to their thoughts, emotions, relationships, and life circumstances.
+At the center of this process is a confidential and trusting relationship between an individual and a trained therapist who is committed to supporting their goals at a pace that feels safe and workable.
+Confidentiality helps create the conditions for exploring one’s inner experience with honesty and care.

 • Acceptance and Commitment Therapy